Killing of Nixzmary Brown: Legislation

-"Nixzmary's Law" was proposed in January 2006 by New York State senator Joseph Bruno, shortly after the events.
+"Nixzmary's Law" was proposed in January 2006 by New York State senator Joseph Bruno, shortly after Nixzmary's murder.
 The law is designed to deter or prevent child abuse related crimes by charging parents connected to the crime of the death of their children with first degree murder, the maximum punishment for which in New York State would be 25 years to life in prison without the possibility of parole.

 Since passage of the law, reports have increased to New York State's child abuse hotline.
-According to the article, "Driving the trend is increased public awareness of the hotline."
+According an article published by the New York Daily News regarding the law, "Driving the trend is increased public awareness of the hotline."

-Legislation in the form of a Bill sent to New York Governor Paterson has been approved by the state's Senate to target those individuals who have killed a child, especially in a "cruel and wanton manner".
+Legislation in the form of a Bill sent to New York Governor Paterson was approved by the state's Senate to target those individuals who have killed a child, especially in a "cruel and wanton manner".

-One of the legislators, Senator Ruben Diaz Sr., stated "We have to send a message that this kind of abuse of children has to stop."
-The Daily News article said that the murder case was a "shakeup of the city's Administration for Children's Services."

 Cesar Rodriguez's trial

 Start of trial

 Jury selection had begun during the week of January 6, 2008, and the defense objective was to focus on the ACS and the parents.
 The defense lawyer for Rodriguez was Jeffrey T. Schwartz, who had competed in 2006 to represent Darryl Littlejohn in the murder case of Imette St. Guillen.

 Prosecutors were insistent that the judge allow jurors to see 7 pictures of the dead girl at the start of the testimony.
-Photographs of Brown, showing her bruised and battered body "proved too gruesome yesterday for even her accused killer, Cesar Rodriguez."
-The ADA wanted one of the pictures introduced to "refute claims by Rodriguez and the girl's mother, Nixzaliz Santiago, that she (Nixzmary) drowned."
+The assistant district attorney (also known as assistant DA or simply ADA) wanted one of the pictures introduced to "refute claims by Rodriguez and the girl's mother, Nixzaliz Santiago, that she (Nixzmary) drowned."
 The issue of child discipline was also raised by the prosecutor.
 Prosecution had planned to show crime-scene photos at the trial, calling it a case of torture.

-The jury composition was 10 women and two men; nine of them had children of their own.
-Further details described the jury's racial composition as composed of 9 black females, one black male, and two white females, with almost all of the women having children.
+The jury composition was ten women and two men; nine of them had children of their own.
+The jury was composed of nine black females, one black male, and two white females, with almost all of the women having children.
 The lawyers had selected six alternate jurors in case any jurors could not continue during the trial period.